jounikor/open-watcom-v2/README.md

   - Another trick is to compile with `-nd=somename` to define a special prefix for the "CONST", "CONST2", "\_DATA", and "\_BSS" segment names.
 However, this will move also your statically allocated variables into ROM area thus making them immutable..
   - It is a good practise to check how your map file looks like to spot unwanted surprises.
 * The map file is always produced by default.
 The map file is required by the `wscromtool`.
-* Currently only 1MB (8Mbit) for code (text segment) is supported and no support for overlays.
-“640K ought to be enough for anybody.”
 * Do not link against generic Watcom provided libraries including the C Library.
   - It is still possibe/safe to include certain OWC provide headers such as `stdint.h`.
 However, you are on your own here.
 * No attempt has been made to ensure that C++ works.